 The testing process

 Québec’s elementary schools have carried out the required tests and identified the corrective measures that needed to be taken.
-The other educational institutions in the province (secondary schools, adult general education centres and vocational training centres) have until March 1, 2021, to complete the tests and identify the necessary remedial measures.
+The other educational institutions in the province (secondary schools, adult general education centres and vocational training centres) have until spring, 2021, to complete the tests and identify the necessary remedial measures.

 Priority was given to buildings constructed before 1990, since these are the ones most likely to have lead fittings that do not comply with the recommended limit.